TimMangan/PassiveInstall/README.md

   * Setting confugurations typically used and eliminating "first use" activities for the end-user

 # Commandlets:
 The following is a summary of the cmdlets.
-See PassiveInstall.dll-help.xml for more details.
+See PassiveInstall.dll-help.xml for more details (or run About-PassiveInstall).
   * **Approve-PassiveElevation**
 		Checks if elevation for RunAsAdministrator is present.
 With the -AsAdmin switch it will restart your script with a RunAs.
+        NOTE: When using Approve-PassiveElevation with scripts on shares, the elevation account might not have access to the share, especially when your machine is not domain joined.
+You can always copy scripts locally or start an elevated PowerShell/ISE and run the file from there.
   * **Copy-PassiveFile**
 		Copies a file to the designated location, making sure intervening directories are created if needed and optionaly renaming it on the fly.
 Existing files over-written by default.